hugomflavio/actel/README.md

 **Note:**

-1. If the vignettes are not showing up with the command above, you can download them directly here: [**actel_vignettes.zip**](https://github.com/hugomflavio/actel/raw/master/actel_vignettes.zip)
 1. If you are getting "pandoc document conversion" errors during the package installation, try installing the [newest version of pandoc](https://pandoc.org/installing.html), restarting R and trying again.